 Do your research, be as objective as possible, and figure out the target score – and the target schools – that are best for YOU.

-And if you’re still not sure, come to The GMAT: Low Scores, Retaking & Strategies for Success, a live webinar that I will present on Oct.
-27. We’ll go into other factors to consider in deciding whether to retake or not.
+And if you’re still not sure, check out our webinar, The GMAT: Low Scores, Retaking & Strategies for Success, for an overview of the factors to consider when deciding whether to retake or not.

 By Linda Abraham, president and founder of Accepted and co-author of the definitive book on MBA admissions, MBA Admission for Smarties: The No-Nonsense Guide to Acceptance at Top Business Schools.